thomarite/ceos-testing/README.md

 │   └── ceoslab.yaml
 └── playbooks
     ├── collect-facts-cli.yaml
-    └── collect-facts-eapi.yaml
+    ├── collect-facts-config.yaml
+    ├── collect-facts-http.yaml
+    ├── collect-routes.yaml
+    ├── collect-bgp-status.yaml

 ```

-So I have two basic playbooks to collect facts using SSH and EAPI (recommended to use -vvv for extra logging...)
+So I have some basic playbooks to collect facts using SSH and EAPI (recommended to use -vvv for extra logging...) and run commands

 ```
-/ansible master$ ansible-playbook playbooks/collect-facts-eapi.yaml -vvv /ansible master$ ansible-playbook playbooks/collect-facts-cli.yaml -vvv
+/ansible master$ ansible-playbook playbooks/collect-facts-http.yaml -vvv /ansible master$ ansible-playbook playbooks/collect-facts-cli.yaml -vvv /ansible master$ ansible-playbook playbooks/collect-bgp-status.yaml --limit="r1" /ansible master$ ansible-playbook playbooks/collect-routes.yaml --limit="r1"
 ```

-I will try to add more examples.
+One thing I noticed, if you use [eos_command](https://docs.ansible.com/ansible/latest/modules/eos_command_module.html) with transport httpapi, you receive the output in no-json format.
+Although, if you test anything command in the device eapi browser, you always get the ouput in json.
+In Arista you can get the output of commands in json just adding "| json".
+It seems that you can add the option "outout: json" in ansible.
+A bit more info [here](https://github.com/ansible/ansible/issues/31346)

 # Openconfig